ocaml/ocaml.org/data/tutorials/platform/bp_09_opam_path.md

 ---
 id: "opam-path"
-title: "Running Commands in an Opam Switch"
+title: "Running Commands in an opam Switch"
 description: |
-  How to use commands installed in an Opam switch
+  How to use commands installed in an opam switch
 category: "Best Practices"
 ---

 Opam is a package manager for OCaml that facilitates the installation and management of OCaml libraries and tools.
-When working with Opam, it's essential to understand how to run commands within a specific Opam switch.
+When working with opam, it's essential to understand how to run commands within a specific opam switch.
 In this tutorial, we'll explore three methods: `opam env`, `opam exec`, and `direnv`.

 ## Using `opam env`

-The `opam env` command is used to set environment variables for a specific Opam switch.
-This method is useful for configuring your shell environment to work with a particular Opam switch.
+The `opam env` command is used to set environment variables for a specific opam switch.
+This method is useful for configuring your shell environment to work with a particular opam switch.

 Usage:
 ```bash
 $ eval $(opam env)
 ```

 This command evaluates the output of opam env and sets the necessary environment variables for the currently active switch.
-After running this command, you'll have access to the packages installed in the Opam switch.
+After running this command, you'll have access to the packages installed in the opam switch.

 ## Using `opam exec`
-The opam exec command allows you to run a command in the context of a specific Opam switch without modifying your shell environment.
+The opam exec command allows you to run a command in the context of a specific opam switch without modifying your shell environment.

 Usage:
 ```bash
 $ opam exec -- <command>
 ```
 Replace `<command>` with the actual command you want to run.
-This ensures that the command is executed within the Opam switch's environment.
+This ensures that the command is executed within the opam switch's environment.

 Example:
 ```bash
 $ opam exec -- ocaml
 ```

-This will launch the version of the OCaml REPL within the context of the current Opam switch.
+This will launch the version of the OCaml REPL within the context of the current opam switch.

 ## Using `direnv`

 [Direnv](https://direnv.net/) is a tool (written in [Go](https://go.dev/)) that allows you to set environment variables based on your current directory.
-It is especially useful for managing Opam switches and automating the setup of project-specific environments.
+It is especially useful for managing opam switches and automating the setup of project-specific environments.

 1. Install `direnv`